alfred82santa/dirty-models/README.rst

 - Basic field type implemented.
 - HashMap model.
 It could be used instead of DynamicModel.
 - Pickable models.
+- Datetime fields can use any datetime format using parser and formatter functions.
 - No database dependent.

 ************